-Key men and women of Renaissance Florence
+Key Men and Women of Renaissance Florence

-1.The stateswoman: Lucrezia Tornabuoni (1425-1484)
+1.The Stateswoman: Lucrezia Tornabuoni (1425-1484)

-Though less remembered than her male relations in the Medici dynasty, during her lifetime, Lucrezia Tornabuoni de’ Medici could have made a claim to have been the most powerful woman in Italy.
+Though less remembered than her male relations in the Medici dynasty, during her lifetime, Lucrezia Tornabuoni de’ Medici could have made a claim to having been the most powerful woman in Italy.
 The wife of Piero and the mother of Lorenzo the Magnificent, Lucrezia was also an influential stateswoman, philanthropist, and writer in her own right.

 Born in Florence in 1427, her childhood coincided with one of the city’s most glorious periods.
 Under the sure hand of Cosimo de’ Medici, the small but powerful city was growing to international prominence.
 This was coupled with the new ideas of humanist philosophy, which promoted critical thinking in challenge to the superstition of the medieval era, and emphasised the value and agency of human beings.